AdobeDocs/campaign-web.de-DE/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_retries"
 >title="Maximale Anzahl der weiteren Zustellversuche"
->abstract="Wenn eine Nachricht aufgrund eines temporären Fehlers fehlschlägt, werden weitere Zustellversuche bis zum Ende der Versandlaufzeit unternommen."
+>abstract="Wenn ein Nachrichtenversand aufgrund eines temporären Fehlers fehlschlägt, werden weitere Zustellversuche bis zum Ende der Versandlaufzeit durchgeführt."

 <!--Temporarily undelivered messages due to a Soft or Ignored error are subject to an automatic retry.
 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day. -->